Search for celebrities on Ancestry.com!HARDIN

 Sallie Gibson Hardin died Feb.
 5, 2003, surrounded by her family in San Francisco.
 Born Feb.
 10, 1905, she was 97 years old.

-She earned her bachelor's and master's degrees from the University of Colorado at Boulder, and was married for 64 years to Charles M. Hardin, a professor of political science at UC Davis.
+She earned her bachelor's and master's degrees from the University of Colorado at Boulder, and was marriage for 64 years to Charles M. Hardin, a professor of political science at UC Davis.
 He preceded her in death on June 28, 1997.
 The Hardins lived on Miller Drive in Davis from 1964 until 1995.

 She is survived by her daughter, Julia Hardin Hansen of San Francisco; her granddaughter, Sara Hansen Wilson; her grandson, Charles Hardin Hansen; and two great-grandchildren.